JALAD

 Prototype of JALAD user interface for analysts

 JALAD technology will enable analysts to quickly and easily understand trends in personnel opinions and perceptions.
 By helping the DoD maximize organizational cohesion, JALAD will support mission readiness.
 The technology developed for JALAD is also critical to numerous applications in the commercial sector.
-Sentiment analysis is a major component of the established market for customer relationship management and the emerging market for employee sentiment and engagement.
+Another potential application for JALAD: Customer Relationship Management (CRM).
+Sentiment analysis is a major component of the established CRM market and the emerging market for employee sentiment and engagement.
 JALAD has the potential to provide a customizable NLP tool to data analysts in a variety of fields.

 Contact us to learn more about JALAD and our other capabilities in artificial intelligence.

-This material is based upon work supported by the Naval Air Warfare Center under Contract No. N68335-21-C-0512.
-Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of NAVAIR.
+This material is based upon work supported by the Defense Human Resources Activity (DHRA) under Contract No. H98210-22-C-0014, and by the Naval Air Warfare Center under Contract No. N68335-21-C-0512.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of DHRA or NAVAIR.